JAsomart/Documentation/TeamsMigration/TeamsMeetingAgenda.md

 # Microsoft Teams Classic to Modern Rollout Agenda

 ## Introduction
-- **Overview of Rollout Plan**
+- **Overview of Rollout Plan **

-  - Objective: Transition from Microsoft Teams Classic to Modern
+  - Objective: Transition endpoint devices from Microsoft Teams Classic Build to Microsoft Teams Modern Build
   - Timeline: Expected deployment dates and dates of importance
   - Explanation of support roles and responsibilities within RCIT groups
   - Explanation of the required change, with information regarding the benefits and shortcomings of the new modern Teams client